Florex0Real/RedditScraper/replit.md

 ## User Preferences

 Preferred communication style: Simple, everyday language.
-Language: Turkish (Türkçe) - User prefers responses in Turkish.
+Language: Turkish (Türkçe) - User prefers responses in Turkish, but documentation should be in English for GitHub.
 GitHub Integration: User wants to upload project to GitHub with proper documentation.

 ## System Architecture